 in writing declared war on Israel and the United States:

 Praise be to God, who revealed the Book, controls the clouds, defeats factionalism, and says in His Book: "Butwhen the forbidden months are past, then fight and slay the pagans wherever ye find them, seize them, beleaguer them, and lie in wait for them in every stratagem (of war)"; and peace be upon our Prophet, Muhammad Bin_'Abdallah, who said: I have been sent with the sword between my hands to ensure that no one but God is worshipped, God who put my livelihood under the shadow of my spear and who inflicts humiliation and scorn on those who disobey my orders.

 The Arabian Peninsula has never __ since God made it flat, created its desert, and encircled it with seas __ been stormed by any forces like the crusader armies spreading in it like locusts, eating its riches and wiping out its plantations.
 All this is happening at a time in which nations are attacking Muslims like people fighting over a plate of food.
 In the light of the grave situation and the lack of support, we and you are obliged to discuss currentevents, and we should all agree on how to settle the matter.

 No one argues today about three facts that are known to everyone; we will list them, in order to remind everyone:

-people of the Peninsula have now acknowledged it.
-The best proof of
+Peninsula have now acknowledged it.
+The best proof of this is the Americans'

 Second, despite the great devastation inflicted on the Iraqi people by the crusader Zionist alliance, and despite the huge number of those killed, which has exceeded 1 million... despite all this, the Americans are once again trying to repeat the horrific massacres, as though they are not content with the protracted blockade imposed after the ferocious war or the fragmentation and devastation.